oysteijo/cx_oracle_docker/README.md

 ## cx_oracle_docker
-This is a simple Dockerfile that installs the latest cx_Oracle over ubunty:latest.
+This is a simple Dockerfile that installs the latest cx_Oracle over ubuntu:latest.

 #### What it does
  * Fetches and installs the latest Oracle instant client.